-Stock market crashes as well as crashes of other assets and economic/fiscal crisis happen regularly.
+Stock market crashes, as well as crashes of other assets and economic/fiscal crises, happen regularly.
 So forecasting that another crash will soon happen is not that difficult.
 It will happen.
 That said, major market recoveries do happen as often as crashes.

 The coronavirus outbreak and the fear that it could become a pandemic initially crushed stocks in spring 2020.
 The Dow fell close to 10.000 points from its peak on December 28, 2019, up to its low on March 23, 2020.
 Since that it has recovered nearly all of its losses trading at or close to peak levels at the end of October 2020.

 The doomsters are predicting a second leg of the downturn to be imminent while the optimists see a continuation of the bull market ahead, once the effects of the pandemic have been overcome.

 Stock market crashes are devastating bursts of market downturns that can last a single day only (flash crashes) or lead to full-fledged bear markets taking months or years.
 They turn paper millionaires into bankrupt individuals living hand to mouth.